 The Vancouver International Black Film Festival is a film festival that showcases Black films from Canada as well as other countries from around the world.

-The 2024 festival took place online and at Vancity Theatre from December 13th to the 17th.
+The festival takes place online and at Vancity Theatre in December.
 All films star black actors and/or have black directors or producers.

 The Vancouver International Black Film Festival (VIBFF)